Welfare Guarantees in Schelling Segregation: Additional Results

 \begin{theorem} Suppose that every node in the topology has degree at least $2$, the number of agents is equal to the number of nodes, and there are at least two agents of each type.
 Then, it is possible to compute an assignment in which every agent receives a positive utility in polynomial time. \end{theorem}

 \begin{proof} We present an inductive approach which inherently gives rise to a polynomial-time algorithm.
-First, if there is an edge connecting two nodes of degree at least $3$, deleting it still leaves a topology in which every node as degree at least $2$.
+First, if there is an edge connecting two nodes of degree at least $3$, deleting it still leaves a topology in which every node has degree at least $2$.
 The topology may stay connected or break into two connected components.
-We first show how to deal with a connected topology such that no edge connects two nodes of degree at least $3$, and specify later how to proceed when the topology breaks into two components upon the removal of an edge.
-Suppose we have a connected topology such that no edge connects two nodes of degree at least $3$.
+We first show how to deal with a connected topology in which no edge connects two nodes of degree at least $3$, and specify later how to proceed when the topology breaks into two components upon the removal of an edge.
+Assume that we have a connected topology such that no edge connects two nodes of degree at least $3$.
 If the topology is a cycle, a desired assignment can be easily found, so assume otherwise.

 Call the nodes of degree at least $3$ ``primary nodes'', and the remaining nodes (which have degree $2$) ``secondary nodes''.
 Note that no edge connects two primary nodes and there exists at least one primary node due to our previous assumptions.
 In addition, each secondary node belongs either to a path connecting two primary nodes or to a cycle going from a primary node back to itself.
-We prove our claim for this class of graphs, but more generally without the assumption that primary nodes have degree at least $3$ (so they may have degree $1$ or $2$).
+We prove our claim for the class of graphs satisfying these conditions, but more generally without the assumption that primary nodes have degree at least $3$ (so they may have degree $1$ or $2$).
 Nevertheless, the fact that the primary nodes under our original assumptions can be easily identified by their degree will be useful for constructing an efficient algorithm.
 From this point on, primary nodes will remain primary throughout the procedure regardless of their degree.

 Consider the ``meta-graph'' $H$ whose nodes correspond to the primary nodes of our topology $G$, where two nodes in $H$ are connected by an edge if and only if there exists a path connecting the two corresponding primary nodes not going through any other primary node in $G$.
 Since $G$ is connected, so is $H$ (note that $H$ may consist of a single node).
 Let $v$ be a primary node in $G$ such that removing the corresponding node in $H$ leaves $H$ connected---for example, any leaf in a spanning tree of $H$ satisfies this property.